 Start slowly.
 Try squeezing your pelvic floor muscles for 3 seconds, then release for 3 seconds.
 Do this 10 times in a row.
 That’s one set.
 If you can’t do 10, do as many as you can and build up over time.
 Try to work up to one set of 10 Kegels two to three times a day.

 Kegels aren’t harmful.
 In fact, you can make them a part of your daily routine.
 Do them while you’re brushing your teeth, driving to work, eating dinner, or watching TV.
-But don’t get into the habit of doing them while you pee.
-You can actually cause other problems, like urinary tract infections.

 How Long Before I See Results?

 Most women who do Kegels regularly see results (such as reduced urine leakage) within a few weeks or months.
 If you’re still concerned about your prolapse or don’t feel your symptoms are getting better, talk to your doctor about other treatments.